I am trying : the relevance of Trump in a South Park world.

 Miss you already, Mr. Cohen.
 Thanks for a fine final album; still wish you coulda done some sorta spoken word collaboration with Mr. Vonnegut.
 Next time.

-have given a lot of thought to this, and given everything that has happened recently, I think it is best that I spend a lot more time on Facebook.
+Given everything that has happened recently, I think it is best that I spend a lot more time on Facebook.
 I am returning.

 Personally - and this is just my opinion - I think there are possibly stronger candidates for Secretary of State than Ted Nugent.